Chapter 77 – Tragedy Strikes

 (How he knew it was in my youth I do not know.
 But if true it was almost certainly because of that pig farm my father insisted we should have shortly after war years.

-(There I often had to carry heavy loads no 12 year old child should handle.)
+(Almost daily I was carrying heavy loads which no 12 year old child should handle.)

 The broken bone was starting to effect my squash.
 Worse, the X-rays showed it was pressing against the central nerve in my spine as the body contracted with age.

-Another millimeter or two and I would be a quadriplegic.
+Another millimetre or two and I would be a quadriplegic.

 I checked with a spine doctor.
 He seemed unperturbed; I had to assume he did not want the difficulty of operating.